marius-team/marius/README.md

 Disk-based training support is a key property of MariusGNN which allows for up to 64x cheaper GNN training over large-scale graphs compared to DGL and PyG.

+MariusGNN MRR on FB15k-237 for in-memory training should be roughly between 0.27-0.28 (as shown in Table 7 for GS 237).
+Disk-based MRR should be roughly between 0.26-0.27 (as shown for COMET in Table 7 for GS 237).
+In general, variance of 0.01 MRR is to be expected and MRRs in Table 7 will be slightly higher (as those experiments were run for ten epochs instead of five).

 ### Node Classification ###
 We also provide a minimal working example for the task of node classification.
 We train a three layer GraphSage GNN on the ogbn-arxiv graph.
 The format for running the experiments is the same as in the above,